-The internal capital management and planning process is performed in line with the Bank's strategy and is based on the methods mentioned in Instruction of the Bank of Russia No. 180-I of 28 June 2017 "On Bank's obligatory Ratios" and 646-P of 4 July 2018 "On the methods of determining the amount of own funds (capital) of credit institutions ("Basel III").
+The internal capital management and planning process is performed in line with the Bank's strategy and is based on the methods mentioned in Instruction dated November 29, 2019 No. 199-I "On Banks' Required Ratios and Capital Adequacy Buffers for Banks with a Universal License"; and 646-P of 4 July 2018 "On the methods of determining the amount of own funds (capital) of credit institutions ("Basel III").